Qortal/Brooklyn/mesa 3D driver/docs/xlibdriver.rst

 The glXChooseVisual function tries to choose the best X visual for the given attribute list.
-However, if this doesn't suit your needs you can force Mesa to use any X visual you want (any supported by your X server that is) by setting the **MESA_RGB_VISUAL** environment variable.
-When a visual is requested, glXChooseVisual will first look if the MESA_RGB_VISUAL variable is defined.
+However, if this doesn't suit your needs you can force Mesa to use any X visual you want (any supported by your X server that is) by setting the **MESA_RGB_VISUAL** and **MESA_CI_VISUAL** environment variables.
+When an RGB visual is requested, glXChooseVisual will first look if the MESA_RGB_VISUAL variable is defined.
 If so, it will try to use the specified visual.
+Similarly, when a color index visual is requested, glXChooseVisual will look for the MESA_CI_VISUAL variable.

 The format of accepted values is: ``visual-class depth``